daniyalmaster693/MenuScores/README.md

 - **Wide Coverage** - Track over 48 different leagues across 12 different sports.
 - **Lightweight & Native** - Built with Swift and SwiftUI for a native performance and seamless macOS integration.

-## Supported Leagues
+## Supported Sports

-Supports 50+ leagues across 12 sports, including NHL, NBA, NFL, MLB, Premier League, MLS, Champions League, F1, NASCAR, PGA, ATP, and many more.
+MenuScores supports 50+ leagues across 12 sports.

 See [LEAGUES.md](LEAGUES.md) for the complete list.